How to Keep a Kiddie Pool Clean All Summer Long

 If your pool has a filter pump, clean and rinse out the filter, turn it on, then add the shock evenly around the edges of the pool.
 Give it a good stir with the pool net, and let the pump run for at least six hours, or until the water is clear again.
 Then, check the water with the test kit, and keep everyone out of the pool until the chlorine level drops to between 2.0 and 4.0.

 If your pool doesn't have a filter pump, you can still shock it, but it won't be as easy.
-For the shock to work properly — and to prevent chemical hotspots in the pool — it needs to be very thoroughly mixed into the pool water.
+For the shock to work properly — and to prevent chemical hotspots in the pool — it needs to be very thoroughly mixed into the water.
 Here's how to shock a pool without a pump and filter:

 1. Add the shock evenly around the edges of the pool.